SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 I was hoping this would internally trigger an event, for example `change`, but sadly it doesn't.
 This means I had to manually create an event and fire it.
 I chose to use the `change` event as this event is used for the other types of input.

 At this point I'm not that happy with the code structure yet for various reasons.
 I will improve that in the next iteration by turning the range-calculator into a class.
 This has the benefits of encapsulation and scope management; grouping related variables and functions together improves organization and readablity, and on top of that reduces the polution of the global scope.
 I swear I'm writing everything myself and not use ChatGPT for it :').

+## Step six; the range-calculator - class-based

+## Final notes

+-   Normally I use GIT differently.
+I make heavy use of feature branches and only merge into main if the code has been tested and approved.
+This allows me to revert to any commit on main and be sure I will have a working application.
+As in this project GIT's main purpose was just to show chronological changes I opted for a more speedy workflow where I also push flawed versions of the project.

+## Learnings

+-